Author: Steamy Chick

 It’s common in spas to provide a plastic cloak while steaming which helps to cause a full body detox and increase circulation.
 It is okay, however, to steam without a cloak.
 In hot weather, if prone to infections, herpes, nightsweats or hot flashes, the cloak is unnecessary and might cause excess heat problems in the body.
 If a cloak is desired, opt for a light sheet or thin robe instead of plastic.

-Vaginal Steam Safety
+Steam Safety

 These are the basics of vaginal steam safety.
-As more spas are starting to offer vaginal steam services and new DIY at home videos pop up every day, it’s clear that the practice of vaginal steaming is spreading.
-As it does, the companies and individuals offering this service should implement proper screening processes to ensure there aren’t contraindications and to make the proper choices for clients that have excess heat, medical or uterine bleeding sensitivities.
+As more spas are starting to offer vaginal steam services and new DIY at home videos pop up every day, it’s clear that the practice of steaming is spreading.
+As it does, the companies and individuals offering this service should implement proper screening processes to ensure there aren’t contraindications and to make the proper choices for clients that have excess heat, medical sensitivities or uterine bleeding sensitivities.

 REFERENCES: